MicrosoftDocs/azure-docs/articles/web-application-firewall/afds/waf-front-door-rate-limit-powershell.md

 ms.author: victorh
 ---

-# Configure a web application firewall rate limit rule using Azure PowerShell
+# Configure a Web Application Firewall rate limit rule using Azure PowerShell
-The Azure web application firewall (WAF) rate limit rule for Azure Front Door controls the number of requests allowed from a single client IP during a one-minute duration.
+The Azure Web Application Firewall (WAF) rate limit rule for Azure Front Door controls the number of requests allowed from a single client IP during a one-minute duration.
 This article shows how to configure a WAF rate limit rule that controls the number of requests allowed from a single client to a web application that contains */promo* in the URL using Azure PowerShell.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.